-The University of Redlands is accredited by the Western Association of Schools and Colleges (WASC) Senior College and University Commission (WSCUC), the primary accrediting body for institutions of higher education in the Western United States.
-Accreditation was reaffirmed by the WSCUC on July 7, 2014 for the period of eight years through June 2022, with mid-cycle review in Spring, 2018.
+The University of Redlands is accredited by WASC Senior College and University Commission (WSCUC), the primary accrediting body for institutions of higher education in the Western United States.
+Accreditation was reaffirmed by WSCUC on July 7, 2014 for the period of eight years through June 2022, with mid-cycle review in Spring 2018.
 For more information, see University of Redlands' WSCUC profile.

-The University's business programs in the School of Business are accredited by ACBSP, the Accreditation Council for Business Schools and Programs.
+Our School of Business is accredited by the Accreditation Council for Business Schools and Programs.

-Our School of Music is accredited by NASM, the National Association of Schools of Music.
+Our School of Music is accredited by the National Association of Schools of Music.

-Our Chemistry programs are approved by the American Chemical Society.
+The Chemistry program is approved by the American Chemical Society.